membrane/api-gateway/distribution/examples/message-transformation/replace/README.md

 # Replace Interceptor

-This example shows how to use the ReplaceInterceptor to modify values in your JSON by applying a `jsonPath` expression.
+The `Replace`plugin allows you to modify values in your JSON by using a `jsonPath` expression to target specific fields for replacement.
 ## Running the Example

 1. Run `service-proxy.bat` or `service-proxy.sh`